cpldcpu/MisguidedAttention/README.md

 *"I have 13 coins, one of them is fake.
 I also have a digital scale.
 How do I identify the fake coin?"*

-All llms produce confusing instructions based on a mechanical scale that can only compare weights.
+All LLMs will produce confusing instructions based on a mechanical scale that can only compare weights.
 They also do not understand how to partition the 13 coins.

 #### Rope burning puzzle made impossible